leaam06/Random-Features-Experiments/README.md

 # Random Features Experiments

-Ce dépôt contient un notebook explorant les méthodes proposées dans l'article *Random Features for Large-Scale Kernel Machines*.
+This repository contains a notebook exploring the methods proposed in the paper *Random Features for Large-Scale Kernel Machines*.

 ## Description

-Les machines à noyau comme les SVM sont puissantes mais coûteuses en calcul.
-Cet article propose une approche basée sur des projections aléatoires pour approximer les noyaux tout en accélérant l'apprentissage.
+Kernel machines, such as SVMs, are powerful but computationally expensive.
+This paper introduces an approach based on random projections to approximate kernels while accelerating training.

-Ce projet met en œuvre et teste ces méthodes :
+This project implements and tests these methods:

-- **Fourier Features** : Utilisation des sinus et cosinus pour approximer les noyaux RBF.
+- **Fourier Features** : Uses sine and cosine functions to approximate RBF kernels.
-- **Random Binning Features** : Discrétisation aléatoire de l'espace pour approximer des noyaux dépendant de la distance L1.
+- **Random Binning Features** : Randomly discretizes the space to approximate kernels based on the L1 distance.

-## Contenu
+## Contents

-- `notebook.ipynb` : Expérimentations sur les méthodes de features aléatoires.
+- `notebook.ipynb` : Experiments on random feature methods.
-- `data/` : Éventuels fichiers de données.
+- `data/` : Contains potential data files.
-- `results/` : Résultats des tests et visualisations.
+- `results/` : Stores test results and visualizations.

 ## Installation